ORNL/certified/docs/index.md

 ## Acknowledgments

-This project was supported by the DOE Office of Science and would not have been possible without the many capable and talented colleagues there.
+This work was supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 and would not have been possible without the many capable and talented colleagues there.